 Overview of Leadership in Ministry Scholarships

-Scholarship applications are due by Friday, March 1, 2013.
+Scholarship applications for the Arthur Vining David Foundation Scholarship are due by March 3, 2014.
 Be advised, however, that applicants must be admitted to CTU before this date.

 Eligibility for Leadership in Ministry Scholarships

 The Arthur Vining Davis Foundations Scholarship